jaepil-choi/krx-quant-dataloader/docs/vibe_coding/prd.md

 **High-level DataLoader API (quant researchers):**
 - As a quant, I want to query `loader.get_data('종가', universe=['005930', '000660'], start_date='2024-01-01', end_date='2024-12-31')` and receive a wide-format DataFrame with dates as index and symbols as columns.
-- As a quant, I want to use pre-computed liquidity-based universes via `universe='top_100'` (or top_500/1000/2000) that dynamically select the most liquid stocks on each trading day based on trading value (거래대금).
+- As a quant, I want to use pre-computed liquidity-based universes via `universe='univ100'` (or `'univ200'`/`'univ500'`/`'univ1000'`/`'univ2000'`) that select the most liquid stocks on each trading day based on trading value (거래대금).
 - As a quant, I want survivorship bias-free data: universes are cross-sectional per day, so delisted stocks that were liquid on historical dates are included.
 - As a quant, I want to query multiple fields at once (e.g., `['종가', 'PER', 'PBR']`) and receive a multi-index DataFrame.
 - As a quant, I want to opt-in for adjusted prices explicitly via `adjusted=True` parameter; defaults should be raw/unadjusted.
+Adjustment factors are computed and applied internally; users never manually query adjustment factor tables.
 - As a quant, I want holiday handling (empty/forward-fill) to be explicit, not automatic.

 **Raw client API (power users / backend services):**